 If on the other hand you want a day trip, or to enjoy authentic Spain, Murcia has plenty to offer in the way of tapas, designer shopping and some stunning architecture including the impressive cathedral.

 Traffic in Murcia is usually very busy, so the best time to visit is at the weekend.
-There is parking along the Rio Segura just down from the cathedral.
+There is central underground parking in front of the Ayuntamiento (Town Hall).
 A sat nav is recommended for driving into the city centre.

 The small town of Portman is a few kilometres drive to the east of Cartagena close to the La Manga Golf Resort complex.
 Portman is a former mining town (mining ended in 1990), and the surrounding hillsides are picturesque, but scarred by years of open cast mining operations.
 Many of the abandoned mine buildings are evident on the undulating road which leads to the town.

 With its picturesque location, Portman should be a thriving tourist resort, but the bay area was used as a dumping ground for "safe" by-products from the mining industry until the early 1990's causing massive ecological damage.
 The idyllic beach looks stunning with its dark-coloured sand comprising of sediment from the mining waste, and the sea is supposedly safe to swim in (personally I wouldn't).
 Due to its geographical location Portman is very popular with walkers, and the surrounding hills offers some of the best views on the Costa Calida.

-The local authorities are making concerted efforts regenerate the Portman Bay area, with the main focus being dredging the mining waste minerals from the sea bed with the long-term aim being to revive the natural environment and eventually bring more visitors to the town.
+The local authorities are making concerted efforts regenerate the Portman Bay area, with the focus being on dredging the mining waste minerals from the seabed with the long-term aim being to revive the natural environment and eventually bring more visitors to the town.

 Portman town is set back a couple of kilometres from the beach but offers little to attract tourists other than glimpses of its mining heritage and the Casa Cegarra restaurant which provides excellent tapas and is very popular with the locals.
 There is a second restaurant (Mar de Canas) on the road to the beach which offers a good local menu.